Snapshots

 Jackson

-One of the challenges working with given data is the inability to draw further details verbally with the user on their behaviours should you have further questions, which limit the discovery phase.
+One of the challenges working with given data is the inability to draw further details verbally with the user on their behaviours, which limit the discovery phase.

 If I could, I would like to dig into the user's technological competencies.
 For cameras, what make and model do they use?
 Do they shoot in Manual, Auto, or a combination of both?
 For computers, what is their digital literacy?
 What post-processing programs have they used in the past?
 What did and didn't work for them?